-In 2003, the Paradise Recreation and Park District helped form a non-profit entity, currently called the Paradise Community Village (PCV) comprising six other public and non-profit organizations, and purchased 43 acres of land.
-PCV is in the process of developing this property mainly for affordable housing but the property will also include a skate/bike park and support for an adjacent soccer complex.
+In 2003, the Paradise Recreation and Park District helped form a non-profit entity, currently called the Paradise Community Village (PCV) comprising six other public and non-profit organizations, and that purchased 43 acres of land.
+PCV is in the process of developing this property mainly for affordable housing but the property may also include a recreation or park facility and support for an adjacent soccer complex.